ihmeuw/ihme-python-course/README.md

     location, you may need to change the first part of your `-v` argument.

 2. Navigate to [http://localhost:8888](http://localhost:8888) in your web browser.
-You should see a listing of the files from this repo.
+You should see a listing of the files and directories inside this repo.

+3. Click on `Lecture 1 > Setting up Python.ipynb` and a notebook should open.